 The major is unique in its focus on the clinical-medical aspects of the discipline as well as the philosophical foundation of recreation.
 Students participate in fieldwork through area agencies, conduct projects, and are involved in organizing interventions for various populations.

 The curriculum includes a 560+ hour internship experience that may be completed in professional settings across the United States.

 A Degree That Works

 Graduates of this program meet the requirements of the National Council on Therapeutic Recreation Certification (NCTRC) and are eligible to take the certification examination and become a Certified Therapeutic Recreation Specialist (CTRS).
 Therapeutic Recreation graduates work in physical medicine and rehabilitation, mental/behavioral health, nursing homes and other programs serving older adults, residential care for people with developmental disabilities, youth programs, as well as community based programs for people with and without disabilities.

-UC therapeutic recreation alumni have taken leadership positions at:
+Utica University therapeutic recreation alumni have taken leadership positions at:

 - The Root Farm (Sauquoit, NY)

 - Mohawk Valley Psychiatric Center

 - Masonic Care Community (Utica, NY)